 Depending on customers’ requirement and the nature of the waste, CIC offers best solutions from the perspectives of both transportation efficiency and cost management.
 Upon requests from customers, wastes can be collected from client’s designated location and delivered to one of CIC’s Waste Management and Treatment Plants located in Kuala Belait and Seria.
 Depending on the type and volume, waste is generally stored in containments such as bottles, drums, pails and IBCs and transported using High Bed Hiab Trucks.
 Liquid or slurry wastes such as waste water, waste oil and sludge can be collected directly from clients’ storage via Vacuum Tanker.
 As a general practice, customers are required to issue documentations such as Consignment Notes, Service Delivery Orders and Material Safety Data Sheet before the waste can be accepted.

 Laboratory testing is an essential element in CIC’s waste management system.
-Laboratory tests are used to assist in the detection, diagnosis, evaluation and monitoring of the waste samples.
-CIC’s lab services range from routine testing such as analysis of water pH, water temperature, contaminants level, oil and grease content, base sediment and water (BS&W) and flashpoint, to testing upon requests by the clients on BOD level, COD level, TLCP metals contents in cement block, etc. CIC shall provide in-house laboratory testing to analyze and/or prove the contaminants presence in the waste sample for onwards treatment and disposal management purposes.
+CIC provides in-house laboratory testing to detect, diagnose and analyze contaminants in the waste samples received for onwards treatment and disposal management purposes.
+CIC’s lab services range from routine testing such as analysis of water pH, water temperature, contaminants level, oil and grease content, base sediment and water (BS&W) and flashpoint, to testing upon requests by the clients.

 Waste oils collected and received from clients are normally in the form of used oil from workshops, vessels, manufacturing plants, cooking oil from restaurants and other sources.
 CIC's Distillation System is designed to recover waste oil as Reprocessed Industrial Fuel (RIF).
 At CIC Waste Management Treatment Plant, waste oils are treated and separated to form light oils, heavy oils and wastewater.
 The light oils are pumped out and reused to fuel the furnace in the system.
 The heavy oils separated are dehydrated, analyzed and commercialized back to the industry as Reprocessed Industrial Fuel (RIF).
 The wastewater is forwarded to our waste water treatment facilities for further processing before discharge.